guifel/nocust-client-doc/README.md

 const tokenXYZcontract : string = supportedTokenArray[1]
 ```

-`supportedTokenArray` will contain an array of ERC-20 smart-contract addresses available for use.
+`supportedTokenArray` will contain an array of ERC-20 smart-contract addresses available to use.

 The address at index 0 is the address of the NOCUST smart-contract.
 This simply means that the hub supports Ether transfers.